-The second example shows a system where the flow rate in the secondary circuit is greater than the boiler/primary flow rate.
-Because the flows are no longer balanced, the temperature of the water going to the secondary/system circuit is no longer the same as the boiler's temperature.
-This is because of the mixing that takes place within the primary/secondary header.
-(Just like in the common pipe of a traditional primary/ secondary piping system.)
+The second example (middle) shows a system wherein the flow

-Because the greater flow rate is com-
+rate in the secondary circuit (blue arrows) is greater than the boiler/ primary flow rate (red arrows).
+Because the flows are no longer balanced, the temperature of the water going to the secondary/ system circuit is no longer the same as the boiler's temperature.
+This is because of the mixing that takes place within the primary/secondary header (just like in the common pipe of a traditional primary/secondary piping system).

-ing from the secondary/system circuit (blue arrow), a portion of its return water blends with the flow and temperature coming from the primary/boiler circuit.
-This mixing creates a "mixed" supply temperature (lower than boiler water and warmer than the system's return temperature).
+Because the greater flow rate is coming from the secondary/ system circuit, a portion of its return water blends with the flow and temperature coming from the primary/boiler circuit.
+This mixing creates a "mixed" supply temperature (lower than boiler water and warmer than the system's return temperature-arrow at T_2F_2).

-The third and final example shows a system where the flow rate in the primary/boiler circuit is greater than the secondary/system circuit.
+The third and final example (at bottom) shows a system wherein the flow rate in the primary/boiler circuit (red arrows) is greater than the secondary/system circuit.
 This is another unbalanced flow rate example.
 This time, the flow rate in the system is less than the boiler's flow rate.
-Therefore, a portion of hot boiler water will "blend" with the cooler system return water, thus raising the temperature of the water entering the boiler(s).
-This can be a good thing when you are trying to protect the boiler from colder return temperatures.
-But it can also lead to boiler short cycling if the boiler output far exceeds the system's requirement.
-Proper control of the boiler firing is necessary for good, efficient operation.
+Therefore, a portion of hot boiler water will "blend" with the cooler system return water, thus raising the temperature of the water entering the boiler(s)-arrow, T2F2.
+This can be a good thing when you are trying to protect the boiler from colder return temperatures; but it can also lead to boiler short cycling if the boiler output far exceeds the system's requirement.
+Proper controlling of the boiler firing is necessary for good efficient operation.

-The next time you are faced with piping a multiple boiler application, and you want to pipe them correctly, you would be wise to at least consider trying one of these "low-loss" headers.
-They hydraulically isolate the boilers from the system conveniently; separate and vent air from the system; collect dirt and sediment from the system; simplify what can be considered complicated piping and reduce installation and labor costs by reducing the number of fittings and piping required.
+The next time you are faced with piping a multiple boiler application, and you want to pipe them correctly, you would be wise to at least consider trying one of these "low-loss' headers.
+They hydraulically isolate the boilers from the system conveniently, they separate and vent air from the system, they collect dirt and sediment from the system, they simplify what can be considered complicated piping, and they reduce installation and labor costs by reducing the number of fittings and piping required.

-If you have any comments or questions please call me at 800-423-7187 or email me at gcarey@fiainc.com.
+If you have any comments or questions please call me at 1-800-423-7187 or email me at gcarey@fiainc.com.